SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 ### 6️⃣ Initialize the Database

-To create and populate tables, run:
+To create and populate the database, run:
 ```bash
 poetry run python scripts/init_db.py
 ```